Prince William, Duke of Gloucester: Birth and health

 In late 1688, in what became known as the Glorious Revolution, James II and VII, a Catholic, was deposed by his Protestant nephew and son-in-law William III of Orange.
 William and his wife, James's elder daughter Mary, were recognised by the English and Scottish parliaments as king and queen.
 As they had no children, Mary's younger sister, Anne, was designated their heir presumptive in England and Scotland.
 The accession of William and Mary and the succession through Anne were enshrined in the Bill of Rights 1689.

 Anne was married to Prince George of Denmark, and in their first six years of marriage Anne had been pregnant six times, which ended with two stillbirths, two miscarriages, and two baby daughters who died of smallpox in 1687 shortly after Anne's first miscarriage.
-Her seventh pregnancy resulted in the birth of a son at 5 am on 24 July 1689 in Hampton Court Palace.
+Her seventh pregnancy resulted in the birth of a son at 5 am on 24 July 1689 at Hampton Court Palace.
 As it was usual for the births of potential heirs to the throne to be attended by several witnesses, the King and Queen and "most of the persons of quality about the court" were present.
 Three days later, the newborn baby was baptised William Henry after his uncle King William by Henry Compton, the Bishop of London.
 The King, who was one of the godparents along with the Marchioness of Halifax and the Lord Chamberlain, Lord Dorset, declared him Duke of Gloucester, although the peerage was never formally created.
 Gloucester was second in line to the throne after his mother, and because his birth secured the Protestant succession, he was the hope of the revolution's supporters.
 The ode The Noise of Foreign Wars, attributed to Henry Purcell, was written in celebration of the birth.
-Other congratulatory odes, such as Purcell's last royal ode Who Can From Joy Refrain? and John Blow's The Duke of Gloucester's March and A Song upon the Duke of Gloucester, were composed for his birthdays in later years.
+Other congratulatory odes, such as Purcell's last royal ode Who Can From Joy Refrain?, and John Blow's A Song upon the Duke of Gloucester and The Duke of Gloucester's March, were composed for his birthdays in later years.
 Opponents of the revolution, supporters of James known as the Jacobites, spoke of Gloucester as "a sickly and doomed usurper".